 Synergy DBL Integration for Visual Studio (SDI) supports IntelliSense for Synergy source files—i.e., files with extensions that Visual Studio recognizes as Synergy compile or content extensions, such as .dbl and .def.
-For more information on these extensions and IntelliSense options, see IntelliSense, text editor options.
+For more information on these extensions and IntelliSense options, see IntelliSense page of Visual Studio text editor options.

 You can limit IntelliSense information to reflect a specific version of Synergy DBL by setting the "IntelliSense language version" option.
-See Build page, Project Designer for more information.
+See Build page of Visual Studio project properties for more information.